-A rate "lock" or "commitment" is a promise from the lender to hold a specific interest rate and a specific number of points for you for a specified period during your application process.
-This keeps you from going through your whole application process and discovering at the end that the interest rate has gotten higher.
+A rate "lock" or "commitment" is a lender's promise to set a specific interest rate and a specific number of points for you for a certain period while your application is processed.
+This ensures that your interest rate will not go up as you are working through the application process.

-There are other ways to get a reduced rate, besides going with a shorter rate lock period.
-The larger the down payment, the smaller your interest rate will be, because you will be entering the loan with more equity.
-You might choose to pay points to reduce your interest rate for the term of the loan, meaning you pay more initially.
-One strategy that makes financial sense for many people is to pay points to bring the rate down over the term of the loan.
-You pay more initially, but you will come out ahead in the long run.
+There are more ways to get a good rate, in addition to opting for a shorter rate lock period.
+A bigger down payment will give you a lower interest rate, since you'll be starting out with more equity.
+You could opt to pay points to bring down your interest rate over the loan term, meaning you pay more up front.
+One strategy that is a good option for some is to pay points to bring the rate down over the term of the loan.
+You'll pay more initially, but you will come out ahead in the long run.

 Washingtonian Mortgage, LLC can walk you through the pitfalls of getting a mortgage.
 Call us at 4104512755.